bovingtontim/Tim-Bovington/index.md

 Let us assume there is a Tether tresury where USDT can be purchased off market.
 Let X define the cost in USD to buy 1 USDT from the Tether Tresury.

 Suppose X = 1 for Person A.  Person A purchases 1 USDT from the Tresury for 1 USD.
-Person A then enters the market with 1 USD.
+Person A then enters the market with 1 USDT.
 As specified above the peg holds and they are able to exchange 1 USDT back for 1 USD.
 They are also able to exchange their USDT for 0.25 BTC or if they traded their 1 USDT for 1 USD they could also trade that 1 USD for 0.25 BTC.

 Table 1 - Possible outputs when X = 1